 Women who became ill from mold in or around their smooth saline breast implants experience what is called biotoxicity, a condition resulting from mold growing inside or around leaking saline implants.
 Dr. Ritchie Shoemaker, author of Mold Warriors suggests that this condition is equivalent to having sick building syndrome inside of one’s body.

-Women with breast implants often suffer from silicone toxicity, chemical toxicity, biotoxicity and heavy metal toxicity.
+Women with breast implants often suffer from silicone toxicity, chemical toxicity, chemical sensitivity, biotoxicity and heavy metal toxicity.
 They often have methlylation and detoxification defects as well as coinfections (yeast, mold, viruses, parasites, bacterial and intracellular infections).
 Immune problems, hormone imbalances, autoimmune disorders, and neurological issues have also linked to breast implant illness.

 The potential dangers and symptoms associated with breast implants

 In 2005, I had breast augmentation surgery with silicone implants.
 Little did I know that the breast implants would literally nearly kill me.
 I was told I was depressed.
-I was tested for MS and Lyme’s disease.
+I was tested for MS and Lyme disease.
 My plastic surgeon told me to find another reason for my illness because my implants were not the reason, even though they were so severely ruptured you couldn’t tell they were implants anymore.
 I had too much natural breast tissue to see an issue.

 I had to see a different plastic surgeon to have them removed.
 My implants were probably ruptured for at least three years, but I experienced symptoms for at least six of the nine years that I had the implants.
 I had excessive weight gain (regardless of healthy eating plan), severe pain, heavy metal toxicity, cooked adrenals, severe thyroid problems and other hormone problems, sores, rashes, hair loss, and an anaphylactic episode requiring an ER visit, Epi and steroids.
 The list goes on and on.

 After having the implants for 9 years, I explanted in April 2014.
 I am just now starting to feel better (April 2017).
 I couldn’t be happier that I had them removed.
-After I explanted, I did a provocation allergy test to silicone and my throat closed, my heart rate shot up to 180, and my BP went to 210/100 (normal for me is 110/60).
+After I explanted, I did a provocation allergy test to silicone and my throat closed, my heart rate shot up to 180, and my blood pressure went to 210/100 (normal for me is 110/60).

 When saline or silicone implants begin to leak, the first symptom is immune dysfunction.
-Most women develop symptoms of systemic Candida including muscle aches, fatigue, hives and brain fog.
+Most women develop symptoms of systemic Candida overgrowth including muscle aches, fatigue, hives and brain fog.
 Implant patients also tend to have a variety of viral infections including Epstein-Barr and herpes.

 The symptoms of fibromyalgia related to breast implant illness may be the result of chemical toxicity from the silicone gel or the textured silicone elastomer (the container that holds the saline) or bio-toxicity from mold.